mahmut1992/Emaartech-Building-Project/README.md

-# 🏠Emaartech-Building-Project
+# 🏠Emaartech-Building-Website

-Bu repoda Html, Css ve Bootstrap kullanılarak bir inşaat websitesi tasarlanmıştır.
+In this repo, a construction website was designed using Html, Css and Bootstrap.

-# 🚀Özellikler
+# 🚀Features

--Responsive Tasarım
+-Responsive Design

--Kullanıcı Dostu Arayüz
+-User-Friendly Interface

--Dinamik Navbar
+-Dynamic Navbar

--Carousel Yapısı
+-Carousel Structure

--Accordion Yapısı
+-Accordion Structure

-# 🛠️Kullanılan Teknolojiler
+# 🛠️Technologies Used

 -Html